theviper667/PlaywrightSauceDemo/README.md

 # PlaywrightSauceDemo
-Automated smoke tests for the SauceDemo site using Playwright in Java
+Automated smoke tests for the SauceDemo site using Playwright in Java, TestNG, Allure Reports and Maven.

+This project primarily uses a Page Object Model design pattern however some design choices were made to demonstrate Playwright Assertions instead of TestNG Asserts - choice locators were made public so they could be validated in test scripts.

+The project also demonstrates basic data driving but with a single data set to preserve brevity of smoke testing.

 ## Prerequisites